 One of the generator servicing and maintenance tips you need to follow if you want to be sure the generator will turn on when you most need it is to run it every three months.

 Turning it on and running it regularly will keep the generator’s electric starter battery fully charged.
 Experts recommend running it for at least 30 minutes.
-This will also help avoid gum build-up in the carburetor of a gasoline powered portable generator.
+This will also help avoid gum build-up in the carburetor of a gasoline-powered portable generator.

 3. Inspect Fuel Lines

 You can try to clear the clogged fuel line, but the best thing is to purchase a new one and replace the old one.
-They’re not that expensive, and replacement is usually the fastest, least frustrating, and most effective solution.
+They’re not expensive, and replacement is usually the fastest, least frustrating, and most effective solution.

 4. Clean or Replace Air Filter

 Inspect your generator’s air filter.
-Does it look dark and dirty if you hold it up to the light?
+Does it look dark and dirty if you hold it to the light?
 If yes, then replace it.

 5. Invest in a Generator Cover or Enclosure